efournier92/KenoDiet/README.md

 - None, really

 ## Development Philosophy
 The key to developing this website was to build it quickly.
 It doesn't incorporate any framework or libraries, but rather relies solely on plain HTML, CSS, and JavaScript.
-In total, around 30 minutes of development time went into its creation, testing, and deployment.
-Since it's a throw-away website, I wanted to focus on comedy, making the color palette as hideous as possible, and the code itself reminiscent of a Web 1.0 site from the mid-1990's.
+In total, around 25 minutes of development time went into its creation, testing, and deployment.
+Since it's a throw-away website, I wanted to focus on comedy, making the color-palette as hideous as possible, and the styling of a Web 1.0 blog from the late-90's (_that's just a terrible justification for an terrible website_).

 ## Stack
 - Plain JavaScript